 And you should research veterinarians in your area so you’ll be prepared for your dog’s first vet visit and in case he has any accidents.
 You should plan to make a vet appointment a few days after bringing your puppy home, so make it a priority.

 Pet insurance policies won't cover pre-existing conditions, so it's a good idea to get insurance for your puppy as soon as possible.
 That way, you won't be stuck with expensive vet bills unexpectedly if your dog gets sick.

 If you're looking for pet insurance, you’ll want to check out Fetch by The Dodo.
 It's made by and for adoring pet parents, and it's the most comprehensive coverage in the U.S. and Canada.

 A lot of patience

-It will take time for a puppy to learn your routine and follow your commands.
-The best thing you can do is be patient.
+It’ll take time for a puppy to learn your routine and follow your commands, so the best thing you can do is be patient.

 “Puppies are adorable, but they are also babies,” Bloom said.
 “Laugh off whatever you can, and be as patient as possible, just as you would with a human infant or toddler.”

 We independently pick all the products we recommend because we love them and think you will too.
 If you buy a product from a link on our site, we may earn a commission.